Benzodiazepine Addiction & Treatment: Side Effects, Interactions & Rehab Treatment

 - Aftercare: Rehab is only the beginning of the recovery process.
 After rehab is complete, aftercare gives you long-term support as you navigate life without benzos.
 This can include support groups and relapse prevention plans.

-- Dual Diagnosis: For those who struggle with benzos and mental health issues, our dual diagnosis programs can help you come off benzos while also treating your underlying mental health condition.
+- Co-Occurring Disorders: For those who struggle with benzos and mental health issues, our comprehensive treatment can help you come off benzos while also treating your underlying mental health condition.

 Related Topic: Inpatient vs. Outpatient Rehab